Trakya University: History Edirne & Beyazid II Külliye Health Museum

-Situated 225 km (two hours drive) from Istanbul, Edirne’s literacy rates are high.
-According to 2023 Turkey Tourism Strategy Report of the Ministry of Culture and Tourism, the city of Edirne, is among 15 cities in the scope of Brand City Project, which features one city each year to stimulate culture and tourism.

-Reflecting all qualities of the developments and cultural relations between Anatolia and Europe, Edirne is an important cultural identity carrying rich heritage until today.
-The meeting point of three rivers (Meriç, Arda, Tunca), three cultures (Turkish, Greek, Bulgarian), and three countries (Turkey, Greece, Bulgaria), Edirne is a bridge between European and Balkan countries.
-In Edirne, with a quality of simply an open-air museum with historical background; Selimiye of Architect Sinan, The Complex of Sultan Bayezid II, Health Museum within the scope of Trakya University and many works of art like these are known by world countries and they become popular destinations for domestic and foreign visitors.

-Edirne is known for Kırkpınar Oil Wrestling, the Kapıkule border gate, white cheese, almonds, fruit soaps, Edirne fried liver and meat balls, the Selimiye Mosque, the Health Museum, Karaağaç (Lozan Monument), sunflowers, religious tourism, and tolerance.

 The Beyazid II Külliye Health Museum in Edirne was founded by Dr Ratip Kazancigil as a part of Trakya University.
 A külliye is an Ottoman architectural term for a complex of buildings centered on a mosque.
 Bayezid II Külliye was built in 1488 by the Ottoman sultan Bayezid II.
 It provided medical education to students, and healthcare to patients using oriental medicine.
 The complex contains a darüşşifa (hospital, medical center) and it remained in operation for four hundred years as of 1488 until the Russo-Turkish War (1877–1878).
 The hospital was notable for its treatment methods for mental illnesses, which included the use of music, water sound, and scents.